NOAA-GSL/SENA-yppm/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed changes

+**Replace the three prompts in this section with the applicable content.
+Delete prompts that do not apply**

 Describe the big picture of your changes here to communicate what they accomplish and why this pull request should be accepted.

 If it fixes a bug or resolves a feature request, be sure to link to that issue.